kasas/wezaam-challenge-be/SOLUTION.md

 We use jacoco maven plugin in order to see the coverage of the unit testing realised.
 We are going to use junit with mockito and jupiter in other to perform our unit testing.

-We are going to specify the hyphotesis of our test in order to iterate all over the solution to get the right solution.
+We are going to specify the hypothesis of our test in order to iterate all over the solution to get the right solution.

 We have also installed the lombok library in order to get rid of boilerplate code in Java.

 ##COMMENTS

 As the swagger plugin is installed we can access to our swagger documentation from http://localhost:7070/swagger-ui.html and import it to Postman in order to test the collection with it.

-The user maxWithdrawalAmount field is not used anywhere, which should be a test that should be done, out of the scope of this challenge.
+The user maxWithdrawalAmount field is not used anywhere, which should be a test that should be done.
+This check has been introduced on WithdrawalController.

 ##CRITICAL CHANGES